Melton truck lines veteran wrapped truck driving down the street

 At Melton, we value the skills that former service members learn during their time in the military and are always looking to hire veteran staff.
 To learn more about how Melton stays veteran-ready, or for more information on Melton’s truck driving jobs for military veterans, our apprenticeship program, or how you can utilize your GI Bill benefits, check out our military page.

-Managing Stress as a Truck Driver
+How to Improve Gas Mileage as a Flatbed Truck Driver

 Differences Between Class A CDL, Class B CDL, and Class C CDL